titaneric/trafficModel/README.md

 Mouse wheel can zoom the area.

 Mouse click and drag move the area.
+# Known problem
+The sytem and road information will useless when zoom and move the screen.

+The car may stop for unknown reason.

+The intersection may "eat" the car for unknown reason.

+The curve turning of the car will off the trajectory.
 # Outlook
 Will adjust the kernel of the trafficModel and add the signal control in the future.